erlef/security-wg/docs/web_app_security_best_practices_beam/index.md

   - best practices
 ---

-This document describes best practices for secure development of Phoenix web applications in the Elixir programming language, written by the Erlang Ecosystem Foundation’s Security Working Group.
+This document describes best practices for secure development of web applications using BEAM languages, written by the Erlang Ecosystem Foundation’s Security Working Group.

 The working group also publishes
 [Secure Coding and Deployment Hardening Guidelines](https://erlef.github.io/security-wg/secure_coding_and_deployment_hardening/), for Elixir and Erlang applications.
-This document focuses on Phoenix, while the previous document is on Elixir and Erlang security.
+This document focuses on web applications, while the previous document covers the Elixir and Erlang language runtimes and standard library.

 To report mistakes or suggest additional content, please open an issue or create a pull request in the [GitHub repository]({{site.github.repository_url}}).